icicel/ahn/README.md

 The regular "single carryback" is represented with an apostrophe.
 - super agile - õḱë 'd̀ú (no confusion!)

+If there already are vowel characters on the relevant consonant, the carrybacked vowel sits on top.
+- very agile - ĺē̈ 'd̀ú

+### Paragraph-initially

+One problem with this method is that at the start of a paragraph, there is no consonant to the left *at all*  that the vowel can latch on to.
+In that case, you simply choose the first consonant to the right.
+- algae - 'üd̈́

+Carrybacked vowels are still put on top of any preexisting vowels, just like before.
+- icier - 't̀́̀e

 ### Multiple carrybacks

 Of course, some words start with more than one vowel.